YashTatkondawar/FogLAMP/docs/KERBEROS.rst

 	PI Web API
 	Auto Discovery

-'Auto Discovery' will let the North plugin to evaluate if the provided URL is related to an either *Connector Relay* or *PI Web API* endpoint.
+*Auto Discovery* will let the North plugin to evaluate if the provided URL is related to an either *Connector Relay* or *PI Web API* endpoint.

 the *PIWebAPIAuthenticationMethod* permits to select the desired authentination among:
 ::